Diocese of Buffalo: 1847 to 1867

 In 1847, Pope Pius IX erected the Diocese of Buffalo, taking its territory from the Archdiocese of New York.
-He appointed Reverend John Timon as its first bishop.
+He appointed John Timon as its first bishop.
 Timon was fluent in Gaelic, which helped him minister to the Irish community in Buffalo.
 He appointed O'Reilly as his vicar general.
 The diocese rented several buildings near construction sites in the region to serve their workers.
 In 1848, the Sisters of Charity Order opened the first public hospital in Buffalo, Sisters of Charity Hospital.

 Timon laid the cornerstone of St. Joseph Cathedral in 1851.
 During its construction, a storm destroyed several homes in the area.
 Timon allowed displaced families to set up tents in the shelter of the cathedral's walls for several weeks.
 The cathedral was usable, but not complete, when it was dedicated in 1855.
 In 1851, Lucas Caveng, a German Jesuit, founded St. Michael's Church in Buffalo.

 The Oblate Fathers in August 1851 founded a seminary and college in Buffalo.
 The financial Nicholas Devereux established St. Bonaventure College in Allegheny in 1855 as a Franciscan college for men.
 Today it is St. Bonaventure University.
 In 1856, the Vincentian Order founded Our Lady of the Angels Seminary in Lewiston.
 Today it is Niagara University.

 In 1861, the Sisters of St. Francis of Philadelphia established a Home for the Aged.
 Two years later, the sisters in Buffalo formed a separate congregation, the Sisters of St. Francis Third Order Regular of Buffalo.
 The Grey Nuns order in 1865 founded The Holy Angels Infirmary Academy for girls in Buffalo; today it is D'Youville University.
 In 1870, the Jesuit Order founded Canisius College in Buffalo to educate the sons of German immigrants.